 Elaine was prepared to break in but the trailer wasn’t locked.
 She wrinkled her nose at the feet smell, feeling a little sick, although it may have been her nerves.
 Quickly she took in the tidy but well-worn furniture and general trashy state of the home.
 Opening the fridge Elaine noted a large tub of yogurt, various sauces and some limp vegetables, nothing spectacular.
 Rifling through the cupboards, she found little to help her come up with her revenge.
 She kept going.
 Finally!
 A pamphlet for a fertility clinic in Barstead, 100 miles from their little town.
 So it was true – they were trying to have children.
 That got her mind working, she would have to do something about that.

 There were only 2 doctors in town and one of them a Dr Liddich, handled all the obstetric and gynaecological issues.
 Elaine started there, late that evening.
-It was dark off the main road and she had no problem gaining entrance to the practice through an open window at the back.
+It was dark off the main road and she had no problem gaining entrance to the practice.
 Switching on her torch she searched for the patient files.
-Pulling on the draw marked “G – I” she realised it was locked.
+Pulling on the draw marked “G – I” it was locked.
 “Damm” Elaine muttered and looked around for the key.
 With a snort she remembered the bone key and pulled it out to open the drawer.
 There were 3 files on Garret, she pulled out the correct one and started reading the spidery handwriting.

 At home, a steaming cup of hot chocolate next to her she started her research.
 Hours later she stretched cracking her neck, she had her answer.
 Cetoconazile.
 It was used for training hayfever and allergies and the side effects were lack of energy and being unable to get and maintain an erection.
 Elaine ordered some online along with Ginseng and Spanish Fly, ticking the boxes to say that she understood the risks.
 It was herbal – so there were no problems getting hold of it.
 She had two days until it arrived to finalise her plans.